sgilda/maven-qstools-plugin/README.md

             </plugin>
         </plugins>

-The `archetypeExpressionReplaceValues` configuration is used to replace the given expression to the `${artifactId} expression.
+The `archetypeExpressionReplaceValues` argument is used to replace the given expression to the `${artifactId}` expression or `__artifactId__` in file name.

+In some situations will may want to ignore a line to be replaced.
+You can specify the line content on the `ignoredArchetypeExpressionReplaceValues` argument.

 ## Plugin Documentation